• Skip to primary navigation

 Whip for creaminess!

-As with my gelatin-thickened matcha pudding, you need to use a hand mixer to whip up the chilled chocolate pudding.
-The key to the ultra-creamy texture is to whip it with a hand mixer or whisk—and to continue whipping until the gelatinous chunks transform into a smooth and creamy chocolate pudding.
+As with my gelatin-thickened matcha pudding, you need to use a hand mixer to whip up the chilled chocolate pudding to the right consistency.
+The key to the ultra-creamy texture is to whip it with a hand mixer or whisk—and to continue whipping until the gelatinous chunks transform into a smooth and creamy homemade chocolate pudding.
 Remember: if you refrigerate the whipped pudding to eat later, you’ll have to whip it again to achieve the same soft texture.

 • Whipped coconut cream (optional)